tomasdembelli/find_my_pictures/README.md

 ├── input_stack
 └── output
 ```
+#### Step 2
 At this point:
 - **input_sample**: Put the pictures of person of interest (poi) ONLY.
 Not a picture with other people.
-                Images with more than 1 face will be ignored.
+- Images with more than 1 face will be ignored.
-                Handful of pictures should be enough for a good result.
+- Handful of pictures should be enough for a good result.
-                It is better if you provide pictures showing diffetent features of the face, such as with beard, with glasses, etc.
+- It is better if you provide pictures showing diffetent features of the face, such as with beard, with glasses, etc.
-                Each picture should have only one face, which is,obviously, the face of the poi.
+- Each picture should have only one face, which is,obviously, the face of the poi.

 ```python
 >>> session1.train_poi(accuracy='medium')    # accuracy is optinal.
 Leaving blank will still give reasonable results.